launchdarkly/ld-vscode/README.md

 - Flag details tooltip on hover
 - Flag name autocomplete
 - Open feature flags in LaunchDarkly (Default keybind: `ctrl+alt+g`/`⌘+alt+g`)
+- Feature flag explorer: view a list of your feature flags and their settings in the explorer view.

+The feature flag explorer will automatically refresh whenever environment-specific configuration updates are made, like turning on your flag or adding a rule.
+For any changes that affect all environments, such as adding tags, the explorer can be manually refreshed.

 ## Installation and configuration